selendra/selendra-wiki/docs/learn/learn-comparison-ethereum-2.md

 close, etc.) go into the Relay Chain.
 This enhances scalability by keeping data on the edges of the system.

-Polkadot will add a protocol called [SPREE](learn-spree.md) that provides shared logic for cross-chain messages.
-Messages sent with SPREE carry additional guarantees about provenance and interpretation by the receiving chain.

 ## Governance